-The following apply to both forms of lasting power of attorney.
-A 'certificate provider' must complete a section in the lasting power of attorney form stating that as far as they are aware, the donor has understood the purpose and scope of the lasting power of attorney.
-A certificate provider will be an individual aged 18 or over and either: someone who has known the donor personally well for at least two years; or someone chosen by the donor on account of their professional skills and expertise - for example, a GP or solicitor.
+The following apply to both forms of LPA.
+A 'certificate provider' must complete a section in the LPA form stating that as far as they are aware, the donor has understood the purpose and scope of the LPA.
+A certificate provider will be an individual aged 18 or over and either, someone who has known the donor personally well for at least two years; or someone chosen by the donor on account of their professional skills and expertise - for example, a GP or solicitor.

+Concerns or objections

-Allowing for any concerns or objections to be raised before the lasting power of attorney is registered There are restrictions on who may act as a certificate provider - these include attorneys, replacement attorneys, family members and business associates of the donor.
-A further safeguard is the option for the donor to choose up to five people to be notified when an application for the lasting power of attorney to be registered is being made.
+There are restrictions on who may act as a certificate provider - these include attorneys, replacement attorneys, family members and business associates of the donor.
+A further safeguard is the option for the donor to choose up to five people to be notified when an application for the LPA to be registered is being made.

-This allows any concerns or objections to be raised before the lasting power of attorney is registered, which must be done within five weeks from the date on which notice is given.
-The requirement to obtain a second certificate provider where the donor doesn't include anyone to be notified has now been removed as part of the Office of the Public Guardian (OPG) review of lasting powers of attorney.
+This allows any concerns or objections to be raised before the LPA is registered which must be done within five weeks from the date on which notice is given.
+The requirement to obtain a second certificate provider where the donor doesn't include anyone to be notified has now been removed as part of the Office of the Public Guardian (OPG) review of LPAs.